-When Mental And Emotional Pain Becomes Physical: Depression And Its Effect On The Body
+When Mental And Emotional Pain Becomes Physical: Depression's Effect On The Body

-Depression can make an impact on a person in a lot of different ways.
-Many people are able to recognize the mental and emotional effects of depression but those aren't the only symptoms and side effects.
-There are actually mental, emotional, and physical depression symptoms.
-In order to overcome depression, or even to recognize that you have it, it's important to understand what this looks like.
+Depression can impact a person in a lot of different ways.
+Many people recognize the mental and emotional effects of depression, but those aren't the only symptoms and side effects.
+There are mental, emotional, and physical depression symptoms.
+To overcome depression, or even to recognize that you have it, it's important to understand what this looks like.

-Despite what some people might say, depression is not all in your head.
-Yes, it does have an impact on the way that you think, your motivation levels, and your emotions, but there's much more to it than that.
-Depression brings with it a wide array of physical symptoms that can make dealing with daily life difficult.
+Despite what you may have heard, feelings of depression are not all in your head.
+Yes, it can have an impact on the way that you think, your motivation levels, and your emotions, but there can be much more to it than that.
+Depression brings with it a wide array of physical symptoms that can make daily life challenging.

 Physical Symptoms Of Depression

-While there haven't been many studies on humans, there have been studies on animals that have shown the impact and connection of gut health and mental health.
-These studies have found that what you eat and how healthy you keep your gut, which is your internal organs working on digestion, has an impact on your mental health.
-It's also believed that it works the other way as well.
-Your mental health impacts your physical body.
+While there haven't been many peer-reviewed studies on humans, there have been studies on animals that have shown the impact and connection between gut health and mental health.
+These studies suggest that what you eat and how healthy you keep your gut might impact your mental health.
+It's also believed that it works the other way as well; your mental health may impact your physical body.

-This helps explain a lot of the physical symptoms that come with being depressed.
-And, it also helps to explain why paying attention to your self-care, such as what you eat and exercise, is able to have a positive impact on your mental health.
+This might explain many of the physical symptoms that come with being depressed.
+It can also help explain why paying attention to your self-care, including eating right and exercising, can have a positive impact on your mental health.

-Another common chronic pain that is connected with depression is chest pain.
-While many people jump to thinking that it could be a heart attack that they're experiencing or more serious problems, it could just be a symptom of depression.
-This is especially true of those that suffer from anxiety and panic attacks along with their depression.
+Another chronic pain commonly connected to depression is chest pain.
+While many people jump to thinking that it could be a heart attack that they're experiencing or more serious problems, it could also be a symptom of depression.
+This is especially true of those who experience anxiety and panic attacks along with depression.

-It's common for people that are experiencing depression to also have problems with their digestive system.
-Some people experience constipation and others have diarrhea.
-Or there are some who just feel nauseous on a regular basis.
+It's common for people who are experiencing depression to also have problems with their digestive system.
+Some people experience constipation or diarrhea.
+Others may feel nauseous on a regular basis.

 If the studies are correct that there is a connection between mental health and gut health, then this makes a lot of sense scientifically.
-However, it can also make sense because many people that are depressed also experience a change in their appetite which is related to digestion.
-Some people are not able to continue eating a balanced diet.
-They may fall into eating convenience foods that are highly processed and their body might struggle to digest it.
-Or, they may struggle with not eating anything at all which can then cause them digestion problems when they are able to eat something.
+People who are depressed may also experience a change in their appetite, which is related to digestion.
+Some people are not able to continue eating a balanced diet as a result of depression.
+They may fall into eating convenience foods that are highly processed, and their body might struggle to digest them.
+Or they may have difficulty eating anything at all, which can then cause digestion problems when they do eat.

-It's common for people that are suffering from depression to also experience a change in their sleep habits.
-Some people find that they are sleeping a lot more than normal.
-Because they don't feel motivated for the day, it's difficult to motivate themselves to even get out of bed.
-This can result in them getting a lot more sleep than what they're used to.
+It's common for people experiencing depression to also experience a change in their sleep habits.
+Some people may find that they are sleeping a lot more than normal.
+With symptoms of depression, it's difficult to motivate themselves to even get out of bed.
+This can result in them getting a lot more sleep than they're used to.

-Other people who are experiencing depression find that it is very difficult for them to sleep.
-They may be bothered by negative thoughts and anxiety constantly running through their head.
-This can make it very difficult to get the rest that they need each night.
+Other people who are experiencing depression may find it very difficult to sleep.
+They may be bothered by anxiety or negative thoughts constantly running through their head.
+This can make it difficult to get the rest that they need each night.

-When someone feels depressed it's not uncommon for them to also feel fatigued and exhausted.
-Regardless of how much sleep that they're able to get each night, they aren't able to wake up feeling rested.
+When someone feels depressed, it's not uncommon for them to also feel fatigued and exhausted.
+Regardless of how much sleep they're able to get each night, they may not wake up feeling rested.

-Mental and emotional symptoms and pain can cause someone who is struggling with depression to feel hopeless.
-This feeling makes it very difficult to feel excitement for life, motivation, or other positive feelings that would help to get them going for the day.
-So instead, they give in to exhaustion and even small tasks are difficult for them to accomplish in the day.
+Mental and emotional symptoms and pain can cause someone who is experiencing depression to feel hopeless.
+This can make it difficult to feel excitement for life, motivation, or other positive feelings that might help get them going for the day.
+As a result, they may give into exhaustion, and even small tasks can become difficult for them to accomplish.

 While these symptoms are the most common physical depression symptoms, there are also others.
 Some of these can include eye problems such as reduced vision, lightheadedness, or dizziness.

 If you're experiencing physical symptoms that you don't understand, it could be that they're related to your mental health.
-These are important to discuss with your doctor.
+These are important to discuss with a professional.

 Not getting exercise and not eating enough then causes you to feel more fatigued and exhausted.
-When you're not able to do the things in the day that you're used to doing it can cause you to feel guilty and ashamed.
-Eventually, as the cycle continues it can cause you to feel like the situation is hopeless and you'll never be able to regain control of your day, your energy, and your thoughts.
+When you're not able to do the things in daily life that you're used to doing, it can cause you to feel guilty and ashamed.
+Eventually, as the cycle continues, it can cause you to feel like the situation is hopeless and you'll never be able to regain control of your day, your energy, and your thoughts.

-There are many different forms of treatment for depression.
-There are different types of therapy, medications, and many holistic options such as acupuncture and aromatherapy.
-However, with an option that you pursue, it's important that you also maintain proper self-care.
-Taking care of your body will help you with taking care of your mind and vice versa.
+There are many different treatments for depression.
+These include different types of therapy, medications, and many holistic options such as acupuncture and aromatherapy.
+Whichever option you pursue, it's important that you also maintain proper self-care.
+Taking care of your body can help you with taking care of your mind and vice versa.

 Finding A Therapist